Providers

 💡 Tips

-For example, to check the latest block number on mainnet:
+For example, to check the block height of a predefined network mainnet:

 starkli block-number --network mainnet